zumasys/docs/site/jbase/porting/migration-station/introduction-to-jbase/README.md

 ### Windows

-### variables are set in the remote.cmd or in the registry
+### Variables are set in the remote.cmd or in the registry

 Variable hierarchy is System variables in the registry, the user variables in the registry, then remote.cmd SET commands
 **echo** command prefixing the variable with the special shell character %